phueb/Zorro/README.md

 ### To score predictions made by your models:

-Use `scripts/plot_accuracy_boxplot.py` or `scripts/plot_accuracy_curve.py`.
+Use `scripts/plot_accuracy_curve.py`.
-These scripts must be pointed to text files containing sentences alongside their cross-entropy scores, each separated by a new line.
+This scripts must be pointed to text files containing sentences alongside their cross-entropy scores, each separated by a new line.
 Ordering of sentences does not matter - whether a sentence is grammatical or not is decided by matching the sentence to its order in the original file in `sentences/`.